 Many of Moto's restaurants have a Costa franchise which will accept either the Costa discount (on Costa goods only) or the EDC discount, whichever the customer prefers.
 Some M&S and WHSmith stock overlaps too, and soft drinks can be bought from almost any franchise.
 The app requires a network connection to be live for it to be visible to staff, who are generally receptive to the discount.

 Although not strictly Moto's work, in 2011 Domino's Pizza announced they would be opening sites at many Moto services.
 One of the main benefits of this was that passengers could use Domino's' own app to make their order while approaching the services, meaning it could be ready when you arrive.
 The agreement with Moto didn't prove successful and the pilot store at Leigh Delamere closed.
-This facility is still available at Domino's 2Go at Extra services, but not promoted as a benefit.

 The second app to hit the virtual market, Roadchef quietly launched theirs in April 2014.
 Whereas Moto's works around three discounts, Roadchef's is built into the site information, offering a discount at up to four of the facilities available at each site.
 The discounts, depending on the facilities available and the date, vary between:

 - soup and a sandwich for £5